danijar/elements/README.md

 ### `elements.when`

 Helpers for running code at defined times, such as every fixed number of steps or seconds or a certain fraction of the time.
+The counting is robust, so when you skip a step it will run the code the next time to catch up.

 ```python
 should = elements.when.Every(100)